 Appointments at the rank of Associate Professor or Professor may be made with or without tenure.
 If the appointment is made without tenure, the review for reappointment and tenure will normally be in the Spring of the first year.
-Appointment with tenure further requires approval of the President, who shall convey a positive decision to the trustee Academic Affairs Committee for pro forms ratification by the Board.
+Appointment with tenure further requires approval of the President, who shall convey a positive decision to the trustee Academic Affairs Committee for professor may be made with or without tenure.
+If the appointment is made without tenure, the review for reappointment and tenure will normally be in the Spring of the first year.